sap1ens/syrup/README.md

 ## TODO

 - Create a way to enable this workflow for a list of repos (create all required labels)
+- Document new commands, more examples / screenshots
 - Document app structure
-- Document new Sprint command